umairkhan-10/mediaire_task/README.md

         - Responsible for generating and sending brain scans to Fr-HUB via sockets.
 Sockets is used for low latency, persistent connection, better scalability, more flexibility and for real-time capturing of reports.
         - If brain scan failed to get sent (FrHUB not running or some other issue), it just logs the failed case.
-If it does get sent, it just logs the acknowledgement sent by FrHUB (We could also integrate queue instead of sending brain scan directly but as per requirement, there is no use for it)
+If it does get sent, it just logs the acknowledgement sent by FrHUB.
     - **Server**:
         - Responsible for receiving brain report sent by FrHUb via socket.
-        - It just logs the receviing brain report in success case scenario, if it fails we just log them in FrHUB while FrPACS would keep waiting for new reports (no need to keep the incoming report persistent)
+        - It just logs the received brain report in success case scenario, if it fails we just log them in FrHUB while FrPACS would keep waiting for new reports.

 - **Fr-HUB**: